KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.faq/content/overview/_index.md

 ## How safe is the cloud?

 The cloud is very safe.
 It uses modern processes, best practices and tools.
+Everything was audited by Windows Azure experts (Microsoft MVP expert).
 Authorization is managed externally (by Microsoft Azure Active Directory B2C).
 So if you want to hack accounts from KOLIBRI Cloud, then you have to hack Microsoft first.
 Without proper authorization, it is not possible to get data.
 You can only query the data assigned to the user.
 This means that a validly authorized user can not see other user's data.
 This is even backed up at the database level (role-level feature SQL Server).